martendo/gpss.py/docs/syntax.md

 DEPART
 TERMINATE
 ~~~
-But this is no good &mdash; the statements need Operands!
+But this is no good &mdash; the Statements need Operands!

 ### Operands
-Most statements will take Operands.
+Most Statements will take Operands.
 These Operands appear directly after
-the statement on the same line, separated from the statement by
+the Statement on the same line, separated from the Statement by
 whitespace.
 Individual Operands are separated with commas, **with no
 whitespace in between.**